Photo by Janelle Nivens of the intersection of Lyndale Avenue and Lake Street.

 • Removing street parking and right turn lanes to create space for the above changes

-Support Complete Streets in the New Survey
+Support Complete Streets in the Survey

 Blue Option